Load Modulation for Backscatter Communication: Channel Capacity and Near-Capacity Schemes: Acknowledgement

 \subsubsection{Paper Structure}

-\Cref{sec:model} develops the employed system model and analyzes the tag-side constraints. \Cref{sec:capacity} presents the channel capacity result, the associated distribution, and the discussion based on bounds and asymptotes. \Cref{sec:Ambient} explains implications for the channel capacity of AmBC. \Cref{sec:practical} addresses practical modulation aspects such as the design of suitable constellations and load circuits. \Cref{sec:summary} concludes the paper.
+\Cref{sec:model} develops the employed system model and analyzes the tag-side constraints. \Cref{sec:capacity} presents the channel capacity result, the associated distribution, a discussion guided by reference cases and asymptotes, and a result on the effect of load value-range constraints. \Cref{sec:Ambient} explains implications for the channel capacity of AmBC. \Cref{sec:APSK} addresses the design of a near-capacity APSK scheme and suitable constellations and \Cref{sec:Switch} studies near-capacity BC with switched load circuits. \Cref{sec:summary} concludes the paper.